jeremyckahn/lib-tmpl/README.md

 As your library grows, it helps to separate code into files.
 This serves to keep large amounts of code manageable, and it also makes collaboration easier by mitigating merge conflicts.
-A project must have one core module, and any number of additional modules.
+A lib-tmpl library  must have one core module, and any number of additional modules.
 Modules should be organized by the task they perform.
 For instance, if you have a set of methods that do DOM manipulation, those should be isolated into a single module.

 ### Basic build process